The Mickey Mouse watch put thousands of people to work in Waterbury, Conn., during the depths of the Great Depression.

 On May 22, 1933, the company submitted a patent application for a Mickey Mouse watch.

 Ingersoll-Waterbury also made a Mickey Mouse pocket watch.
 Both Mickey Mouse watches had a picture of Mickey on the dial with his hands telling the minutes and hours.
 A small dial at the bottom counted the seconds, with three little Mickeys chasing each other.

 The cheap cheerful watch was just what the public wanted.
 During a promotion at Macy’s, 11,000 Mickey Mouse watches sold in one day.
 In a little over two years, Ingersoll-Waterbury sold more than 2.5 million Mickey Mouse watches at $2.98 apiece.
 During that time, its workforce grew from 200 to 3,100.

 By 1957, the 25 millionth watch was presented to Walt Disney.

 In the 1950s, the company took the Mickey Mouse watch off the market and began selling a line of reliable and inexpensive watches.
 They called them Timex.

 Mickey Mouse watch photo by Wikipedia.
-This story about the Mickey Mouse watch was updated in 2018.
+This story was updated in 2019.